 - Inspect handrails and ladders for damage.
 If you have a diving board, inspect it and the stand, and make sure the surface has not lost its grip.

 If you have just thrown a pool party, consider the following:

-- Check that the pool water is not cloudy.
-If it is still cloudy the next day, you may want to shock (super chlorinate) the pool.
-Test and normalize the PH, Then use calcium hypochlorite shock powder.
+- You may want to shock (super chlorinate) the pool before and after a large event.
+Check that the pool water is not cloudy.
+If it's cloudy test and stabilize the PH if it's out of range.
+Then use calcium hypochlorite shock powder.
 Do it early in the morning, and keep everyone out of the pool until the level has dropped below 5 ppm.
 You should also do this if your pool has algae in it.

-- Vacuum the pool and run the mechanical pool cleaner.
+- Brush and vacuum the pool and run the pool cleaner if applicable.

 Some of the steps for maintaining your salt water pool are the same as with any pool, some are different, however, it is still important to do all of your pool maintenance to keep everyone safe and healthy.